semiloker/areole/README.md

 hyphen, `1,000.50` does not break at all, a closing bracket is never orphaned, and Japanese breaks between ideographs.

+**Arabic joins.** Letters have up to four shapes depending on what they connect to, and alef joins only rightward, so the letter after it starts a new group.
+Against Arial, `beh beh beh` becomes initial, medial and final forms; `lam alef` becomes the one glyph it must; `alef beh` correctly leaves the beh isolated.

+**Marks sit where the font says.** A diacritic has no position of its own: the font gives an anchor on the letter and one on the mark, and they are made to coincide.
+A fatha over a beh comes out at +288,-220 font units with zero advance.
+Without that, every mark lands on the baseline at the origin, which does not read as plain text -- it reads as text that has lost its marks.

 **Fallback** is a chain: each character is drawn by the first face that has it, so a Latin face plus a CJK face renders both rather than one and a row of tofu.